willoma/qustodio-ha/README.md

 ## Disclaimer

 I (Willow) am not the primary author of this integration.
 I have forked <https://github.com/benmac7/qustodio>, which itself is a rewrite by _Claude_ of <https://github.com/dotKrad/hass-qustodio>.
-I also am not affiliated at all with _Qustodio_, apart from being a proud mother of two, using this framework to deal with my kid's obsession with screens.
+I also am not affiliated at all with _Qustodio_, apart from being a proud mother of two, using this framework to deal with my kids' obsession with screens.

 ## Installation